 I have served on a number of boards as a volunteer director.
 I am currently on the board of the Ecology Action Centre.
 EAC, is a membership-based organization with a staff of over 40 working to advance the cause of environmental sustainability in Nova Scotia.

 I continue to work on a part-time basis mostly in a coaching capacity.
 I have put some of my expertise to work serving as an ArtsVest mentor.
-This has provided me with the chance to meet (via Zoom) with board and staff members of nearly a dozen small organizations in Western Canada including, for example, a local community arts council and a theatre group.
+This has provided me with the chance to meet (via Zoom) with board and staff members of nearly a dozen small arts organizations including, for example, a local community arts council, a community museum and a theatre group.

 Editors Note: Non-profit, nonprofit or not-for-profit?
 The spelling of the term varies.
 In Canada, non-profit is most common although the more emphatic term, not-for-profit is also used.
 Nonprofit, without the hyphen, is decidedly American.
 I do not think it really matters beyond consistency.
 Terms like voluntary sector, the social sector, the community sector, the third sector (some UK influence here) and others also get used.
 I am sticking with non-profit.